JohnTheo13/hooks-workshop/README.md

 `hint: to change the title of the tab you can do: document.title = "Hackages coaching"`

-#### 5. useEffect 2
+#### 5. useRef

-useEffect can be used for any side effect!
+If you don't know what are refs in react: https://reactjs.org/docs/refs-and-the-dom.html

+Basically refs provides a way to access dom nodes from your React code (not only dom nodes)

+Find a way to have a ref in a function component!

-Now the goal is to show on the page the number of seconds the user has spent on the page
+The goal is that when you click on the button, you need to put the focus on the input field

-`hint: you can create your own hook and use an interval`

 #### 6. United Reducer

-Comment her
+Create a reducer without type

 #### 7. useContext